 Today, April 6, is Sticker Day in Japan.
-It’s a play on words, combining four (shi) and six (ru), or shiru, which means “sticker” or “seal”.
+It’s a play on words, combining four (shi) and six (ru), for shiru, which means “sticker” or “seal”.
 It’s probably safe to assume that, as car people, we’ve all accumulated significant collections of stickers.
 Some are given away at car shows, others are prized and purchased, some come as a bonus with a car part.
-Stickers can act as a roll call, mementos of experiences, just plain decoration, graffiti, or whatever.
+Stickers can act as a roll call, mementos of experiences, decoration, graffiti, or whatever.
 Do you fulfill the sticker’s destiny and put it on your car or toolbox?
 Stow them away in an album?
 Adhere them to something completely unrelated?

 What do you do with your stickers?